What is SRS?

 - Cities: Gonzales, Soledad, King City, Seaside, Monterey

-- Health Care: Community Hospital of the Monterey Peninsula, Doctors on Duty
+- Health Care: CHOMP Emergency Room; Doctors on Duty

 Partners run reports on the “economic mobility” outcomes of services, referrals made and received, and referrals that result in services.
 Reports are used to develop a baseline starting point from which to monitor growth.